Why Learn to Read a Natal Chart

 - Identify your Big Three (Sun, Moon, Ascendant)

-- Check the signs of your Venus and Mars
+- Observe the signs of your Venus and Mars

-- Look for planet clusters—these are your key life areas
+- Locate any planetary clusters—these are your key life areas